 Too much wind forces anglers to adjust

-The huge schools of small shad have lead them to productive areas that they normally don’t fish; they have just been following the bait and fishing these areas thoroughly.
-I’m sure they will keep hustling these good fish as long as the wind keeps them pinned down and gas prices continue to go through the roof.
+Easily some of the best bass I have personally seen caught in local waters have been full of shad so it’s not hard to figure out what to key on.
+The huge schools of small shad have lead many anglers to productive areas that they normally don’t fish; they have just been following the bait and fishing these areas thoroughly.
+I’m sure they will keep hustling these good fish as long as the wind keeps them pinned down and the fish continue to cooperate.
 The combination of good fish close to home is a tough pattern to top.